 Newer advanced techniques are being developed every year that focus on restoring the natural look of the youthful face; concentrating more on the anatomic changes of aging as opposed to just “pulling” the skin.
 These older techniques of purely lifting and pulling the skin often result in an unnatural appearance or that “wind tunnel look” we have all seen.

-To find out more about facelift surgery in Jackson Hole, Wyoming, or Idaho Falls, request an appointment online with Dr. Mark Freeman, who is happy to help you explore your cosmetic options.
+To find out more about facelift surgery in Idaho Falls, request an appointment online with Dr. Mark Freeman, who is happy to help you explore your cosmetic options.

 - Less trauma

 - Decreased bruising